mattermost/docs/source/administration/config-settings.rst

 Document content search is available in Mattermost Server from v5.35, with mobile support coming soon.

-**True**: When **true**, contents of documents within ZIP files are returned in search results.
+**True**: Contents of documents within ZIP files are returned in search results.
 This may have an impact on server performance for large files.

 **False**: The contents of documents within ZIP files aren't returned in search results.